zaiisao/Documentation/en/Agora Platform/terms.md

 In a live broadcast channel, an audience is a group of users who can only subscribe to streams.
 The audience cannot publish streams.

-### Hosting-in
+### Co-host

-An audience can apply to become a host to interact directly with the existing hosts, namely hosting-in.
+An audience can apply to become a host to interact directly with the existing hosts, namely co-hosting.

 ### CDN live streaming